 Expect monsoon showers in Bangkok and throughout Thailand in the summer.
-But don’t despair, traveling during the monsoon season does have some advantages!
+But don’t despair: traveling during the monsoon season in Thailand does have some advantages!

 Traveling Southeast Asia in Summer

-Laos, Cambodia, and Vietnam receive plenty of rain in the summer months.
-While travel during the low season is still certainly enjoyable, showers can put a damper on outdoor plans such as exploring Angkor Wat.
+Laos, Cambodia, and Vietnam also receive plenty of rain in the summer months.
+Although traveling during the low season is still certainly enjoyable, showers can put a damper on outdoor plans such as exploring Angkor Wat in Cambodia.